Monitor Azure Blob Storage

 Requests made by the Blob storage service itself, such as log creation or deletion, aren't logged.
 For a full list of the logged data, see Storage logged operations and status messages and Storage log format.

 Azure Monitor currently filters out logs that describe activity in the "insights-logs-" container.
-You can track activities in that container by using storage analytics (classic logs).

 Log anonymous requests